ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Common values can now be edited interactively via the viewport, using the new `Manipulator`.

 #### Multi-select

+Hold `Shift` to select and manipulate *multiple* markers at once.

 #### Symmetry

+Toggle `Enable Symmetry` to manipulate markers symmetrically along the world X axis.
+Change the axis using the Axis dropdown.

 #### Undo/Redo

+Changes made using the manipulator is undoable as you would expect, no surprises, except it currently does not let you undo the selection itself like normal Maya selection does; this will be addressed in a future release.

 #### Fit-to-view

+Tap the `F` key to fit any selected marker(s) to the view, like you would expect from selected Maya nodes.

+!!! hint "Pro Tip"
+    This now also applies to the *solver* itself, such that you can fit the entire contents of a physics solver in view.

+#### Select Node

+Selecting a marker using the manipulator displays the name of the corresponding Maya node, clicking on it will select this Maya node to make edits to it via the Channel Box or Attribute Editor - without leaving the manipulator.

+With `Symmetry` enabled, the mirrored marker will be included in the selection, and with multiple markers selected an additional icon will appear to let select all nodes.

 <br>